Maryland sports betting enthusiasts should consider some important advice before jumping into the state’s new legal, regulated online market.

 - Bet on sports you know and like.
 “Find sports you’re passionate about or you think you have a feel for or you like because if you’re gonna learn more about it or research it more it’s a lot more fun if you like the sports,” Redlick said.

 - Bet small amounts at first and do not bet too often.
-Redlick’s one exception is: “If you get a free bet or a bonus.
-If you have $100 in an account, but your first bet is a free refund bet, then you’ve got to bet the whole thing.”
+Redlick’s one exception is: “If you get a bonus bet or a bonus.
+If you have $100 in an account, but your first bet is a bonus refund bet, then you’ve got to bet the whole thing.”

 - Avoid parlay betting in the beginning.
 Pizzola said it’s going to be “very, very difficult” for amateur or recreational bettors “to ever profit off parlays without getting extremely lucky… I would highly recommend avoiding them out of the get-go until you’re a more pronounced bettor and you understand some more basic concepts over time and you do a little bit more learning.”